EliaECoyote/js-storage-wrap/README.md

 ## Installation
-`js-storage-wrap` comes as a UMD module, so it's available trough npm with:
+`js-storage-wrap` comes as a CommonJS module, so it's available trough npm with:

 `npm install --save js-storage-wrap`